SecureAuth AI Gateway

 Once you have basic access working, you can refine your policies with:

-• Scope filters — restrict rules to specific MCP servers, agents, or agent instances
+• Scope — restrict rules to specific resources, agents, or instances — or match them by tag

 • Tool patterns — use wildcards like send_* or list_* to match groups of tools